Mbdulrohim/prepnmcn/IMPLEMENTATION_PLAN.md

 This document outlines the step-by-step implementation of PREPNMCN.COM features.
 Check off completed items as we progress.

+**Current Status (October 2025):**

+- ✅ **Admin Exam Management**: Complete CRUD system with pricing, multi-currency support, and exam types
+- ✅ **Question Management**: Complete admin interface with bulk upload, CRUD operations, and exam linking
+- ✅ **Student Exam Enrollment System**: Full enrollment flow with payment integration and dashboard tracking
+- 🔄 **Next Priority**: Exam Taking Interface (students need to actually take the exams they've enrolled in)

+**Key Achievement**: Admin exam management is fully functional.
+Students can now enroll in exams, but we need to build the question management and exam-taking interfaces.

 ## Phase 0: Setup and Infrastructure (Current)

 - [x] Scaffold Next.js TypeScript project